Quantweb3-com/NexusTrader/README.md

 - **Auto-Recovery After Disconnect**: Private WS reconnect can automatically resync balances, positions, and open orders, then emit a diff to the strategy layer.
 - **Safer Failure Handling**: WS send failure, ACK timeout, and explicit rejection are surfaced as different failure paths instead of being mixed together.
 - **Observable Execution State**: Failed orders carry a `reason`, WS lifecycle events are published, and pending ACK state is tracked explicitly.
+- **MCP-Friendly AI Integration**: The NexusTrader MCP layer lets you connect the trading stack to MCP-compatible assistants such as Codex, Claude Code, Cursor, and OpenClaw without building custom glue for each tool.

 ## Why Not Other Tools?